jNosch/NY-Bam-Ranking/README.md

 1. Clone the repo:

-git clone <your-repo-url>
+git clone <url>
 cd BAMRanking

-Create a virtual environment (if not already created): python -m venv .venv
+2.Create a virtual environment (if not already created): python -m venv .venv

-Activate the virtual environment:
+3.Activate the virtual environment:
 .\.venv\Scripts\Activate
 If blocked in PowerShell, run:
 Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass

-Install dependencies:
+4.Install dependencies:
 pip install -r requirements.txt

-Run
+5.Run

 Start your backend server and open the leaderboard in a browser: python app.py